 - Organisation and strategy; i.e. understanding the role of service design and the opportunities this profession discloses

 This master's programme will give you the technical, conceptual and methodological tools to work in this promising and innovative professional area.

-Check out news on service design, have a peak behind the curtain on the programme and get news and events concerning Service Systems Design and AAU-Cph.
+Check out news on service design, have a peak behind the scenes on the programme and get news and events concerning Service Systems Design and AAU-Cph.
 Facebook for Service Systems Design.